Getting The Most From The 2024 UK Corporate Governance Reforms

 For this process, no associated risks were detailed in the Finance Manual.

 It is not uncommon, but what is described here is the process.
 It is not a control that gives any form of assurance to the management.
-To be clear – there is nothing inaccurate in the client’s AS-IS description of the process.
+To be clear, nothing is inaccurate in the client’s AS-IS process description.
 However, it is inadequate in terms of control effectiveness.

 Enhancing the Control Description

-A standalone control description will be more meaningful when enhanced to include the following:
+A standalone control description is more meaningful when enhanced to include the following:

 Including these in the description facilitates proper testing of the control effectiveness.
 A Control Operating Procedure will usually accompany a control description.
 Nevertheless, it would be best to aim for a crisp and clear control description that allows the reader to understand the critical points of the control and perform a test for effectiveness.